-Set during the Prohibition-era, the international award-winning musical (boasting 6 Tony, 2 Olivier, 1 Grammy, 2 BAFTA and 6 Academy awards) is on tour until December and the stars are bringing their blend of ‘Razzle Dazzle’ to Milton Keynes Theatre this week.
+Set during Prohibition, the international award-winning musical (boasting six Tony, two Olivier, one Grammy, two BAFTA and six Academy awards) is on tour until December and the stars are bringing “the old razzle dazzle” to Milton Keynes Theatre this week.

 Lucky enough to be in the audience for opening night, I was quickly transported back to the roaring twenties.
 And I was hooked from the very first explosive entrance and titillating dance routine.

-The show uses its two strong leading ladies to explore the concept of the infamous celebrity criminal (decades before our media-saturated obsession with all things ‘celeb’).
+Chicago uses its two strong leading ladies to explore the concept of the infamous celebrity criminal (decades before our media-saturated obsession with those in the public eye).

 Ali Bastian portrays Roxie Hart as the potty-mouthed small-town girl unhappy in her boring marriage with confidence and aplomb.
 However, for me, Tupele’s energy did seem to overshadow Ali by just a fraction.
 Nonetheless, I thoroughly enjoyed Ali’s performance as the philandering poppet trying to justify her extra-marital affair and subsequent crime (all while getting her name “out there” in the pursuit of fame by any means possible).
 Admittedly, Ali did cope slightly better with the Fosse style dance moves than Tupele.

-The stylised, cynical sexuality of Bob Fosse’s distinct choreographic style oozes from the very pores of the Ensemble dancers.
+The stylised, cynical sexuality of Bob Fosse’s distinct choreographic style oozes from the very pores of the ensemble dancers in Chicago.
 They certainly flashed their quota of naked skin throughout the evening in their pared down, stripped-back black costumes.
-Uninhibited, the male and female members of the Ensemble kept the underground, sensuous and sexy ambience alive, accompanied by clever lighting on a simple set.
+Uninhibited, the male and female members of the ensemble kept the underground, sensuous and sexy ambience alive, accompanied by clever lighting on a simple set.

-The whole show is enacted with very few props – singing, dancing and all-round performing is what communicates the story in this musical.
-Drama is added with the use of swing ladders at the sides of the stage – used for great comic effect by the two leading ladies.
+The whole show is enacted with very few props.
+Singing, dancing and all-round performing is what communicates the story in this musical.
+Drama is added with the use of swing ladders at the sides of the stage – exploited for great comic effect by the two leading ladies.

-With a nightclub singer, a double-murderess, a smooth-talking lawyer and a cell block of sin ready and waiting to entertain you: it really would be a crime to miss all that jazz!
+There’s a nightclub singer, a double-murderess, a smooth-talking lawyer and a cell block of sin ready and waiting to entertain you.
+It really would be a crime to miss all that jazz!